Nim Compiler User Guide

 DLL generation

 Note: The same rules apply to lib*.so shared object files on UNIX.
-For better readability only the DLL version is decribed here.
+For better readability only the DLL version is described here.

 Nim supports the generation of DLLs.
 However, there must be only one instance of the GC per process/address space.
 This instance is contained in nimrtl.dll.
 This means that every generated Nim DLL depends on nimrtl.dll.
 To generate the "nimrtl.dll" file, use the command: